cluesurf/leaf-mark/readme.md

 ## Notes

-This is based on the standardized and elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed mapping out possibilities for ancient experience and imagination and creation and understanding of the original monkeys who began to propagate language in melodic tunes as they chipped rocks and moved with the team of each other and the universe.
+This is based on the standardized and elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed by mapping out possibilities for ancient experience and imagination and creation and understanding, coming from the original monkeys who began to propagate language in melodic tunes as they chipped rocks and moved with the team of each other and the universe.
+Potentially at least ;).

 ## License